basaandewiel/Python_BLE_central_big_data/README.md

 Bluetooth peripheral (server side) - Python version

-This program can receive a high volume of data via bluetooth BLE.
-The data is sent by the accompanion program " received is splitted into chunks.
-These chunks are reassembled by this Python program all.
-Further the extra protocol elements used to be able to reassemble the chunks are removed.
+This program is the counterpart of the accompanion program "Zephyr_BT_periph_big_data".
+The latter can send high volume data via Bluetooth BLE, by splitting the data into small chunks and inserting extra information so that the receiving side (the central program) is able to reassemble the received data chunks, into the high volume data as sent by the peripheral program.
+This central program does this reassembling of received data.

+The central part is both available as a Python script (this repo) as as a C program.

 This application can be used together with